jplegacy/rubixAI/README.md

 ##### astar.py
 This file contains the implementation of A* which relies on the heuristic function within the Rubix classes.

+##### uninformedSearch.py
+This file contains the implementation of BFS which unlike A* does not rely on heuristic functions.

-##### searchStructures.py
+##### queues.py
-This file contains essential classes used throughout the searching algorithms like nodes, queues, and classes like the priorityQueue.
+This file contains essential queues and priorityQueue classes used throughout searching algorithms

 ### 5. Program Configuration
 Configuration parameters can be found within cube_exp.py